mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-ip-access-list/docs/README.md

 #### Id

-The unique identifier for the Project API Whitelist rules.
+The unique identifier for the Project API ip access list rules.

 #### TotalCount

-The unique identifier for the Project API Whitelist rules.
+The unique identifier for the Project ip access list rules.